 Plasma is the liquid portion of blood.
 It carries the different types of blood cells to all the parts of the body.
 Plasma also carries proteins called clotting factors.
 Clotting factors help platelets with the clotting process.

-Blood is divided into four types: A, B, AB, and O. Blood also has Rh types: positive (+) and negative (–).
-Any blood products you receive during a transfusion must be compatible with your blood type.
+Blood is divided into 4 types: A, B, AB, and O. Blood also has Rh types: positive (+) and negative (–).
+Any blood products you receive during a transfusion must match with your blood type.

 Why a transfusion may be done

-Cancer can cause various problems that may need treatment with transfusions.
+Cancer can cause problems that may need treatment with transfusions.
 For example:

 Cancer can affect the bone marrow.
-This is the soft, spongy part inside bones where most of the body’s blood cells are made.
-When the bone marrow is damaged or destroyed, the body cannot make enough blood cells.
-Without enough blood cells, the body cannot maintain its normal functions.
+This is the soft, spongy part inside the bones where most of the body’s blood cells are made.
+When the bone marrow is damaged or destroyed, the body can't make enough blood cells.
+Without enough blood cells, the body can't work normally.

 Cancer can cause anemia.
 This condition happens when there are too few red blood cells in the body.
-Without enough red blood cells, the body’s tissues and organs do not receive enough oxygen.
+Without enough red blood cells, the body’s tissues and organs don't receive enough oxygen.
 Anemia can make you feel tired or short of breath.

 Occasionally, certain cancers can cause internal bleeding.
 This can lead to blood loss that can threaten your health.

-Certain treatments for cancer can lower the number of healthy blood cells in the body and need the use of transfusions.
+Certain treatments for cancer can lower the number of healthy blood cells in the body.
+A transfusion can help increase the number of healthy cells.
 These treatments include:

 Chemotherapy (chemo) uses strong medicines to help kill cancer cells.
 However, these medicines can also damage healthy cells, including cells in the bone marrow.
 This can lower your blood cell counts.

-Radiation uses high-energy X-rays to help kill cancer cells.
+Radiation uses strong X-rays to help kill cancer cells.
 As with chemo, this treatment can also damage healthy cells in the bone marrow.
 This can lower your blood cell counts.

-Surgery may be needed to remove a tumor (group of cancerous cells) in the body.
-The surgery can cause blood loss that needs the use of transfusions.
+Surgery may be needed to remove a group of cancerous cells, called a tumor, in the body.
+The surgery can cause blood loss the need for transfusions.

 Types of transfusions

-Depending on your needs, your healthcare provider may recommend one or more of the blood products listed below as part of your treatment plan.
-Your healthcare provider will explain to you how the transfusions will be given and how often they may be needed.
-Before receiving any blood products, you will need to have some blood drawn so your blood type can be determined.
-You will also need to sign a consent form acknowledging the potential risks of receiving a transfusion.
+Depending on what you need, your healthcare provider may suggest one or more of the blood products listed below as part of your treatment plan.
+He or she will explain to you how the transfusions will be given and how often they may be needed.
+Before receiving any blood products, you will need to have some blood drawn to identify your blood type.
+You will also need to sign a consent form that says that you understand the potential risks of receiving a transfusion.

 These are most often used to treat severe anemia or blood loss.
 RBCs must be “typed” to match your blood type.
-Except in severe blood loss, cancer patients receive “packed” red blood cells without plasma.
-Each bag (called a “unit”) takes about 2 hours to infuse.
+Except in severe blood loss, people with cancer receive “packed” red blood cells without plasma.
+Each bag is called a unit.
+It takes about 2 hours to get 1 unit.
 During that time, nursing staff will be monitoring your temperature, pulse and blood pressure.

-These are used if your platelet count is too low, which puts you at high risk of bleeding.
+These are used if your platelet count is too low.
+A low platelet count puts you at high risk of bleeding.
 Although platelets should be “typed” to match your blood type, it is not needed.
 Platelets can be obtained in different ways: